mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_curriculums.html.md

 The `curriculum` statement is used to specify the training of Inkling concepts.

-The curriculum specifies the concept which is being taught.
+The curriculum specifies the [concept][2] which is being taught.
-The lessons defined within the curriculum are used to train that concept.
+The [lessons][1] defined within the curriculum are used to train that concept.

 > Curriculum Syntax